 Get cozy, from-scratch recipes, seasonal cottage living tips, and slow living inspiration delivered straight to your inbox.

-More Christmas Recipes from The Cottage
+More Holiday Recipes from the Cottage

-Soft Sourdough Gingerbread Cookies | Discard or Starter
+Sourdough Gingerbread Cookies Recipe

 Equipment